Tara-Behan/Thesis/README.md

 ```

 ### Filter SNPs from GWAS and 1000 Genomes Dataset
-This filtration ensured that only SNPs that were present in both the GWAS and the 1000 Genomes datasets remained
+This filtration ensured that only SNPs that were present in both the GWAS and the 1000 Genomes datasets remained.
 ```
 plink --bfile 1000G_QC --extract <GWAS_SNP_list.txt> --make-bed --out GWAS_SNPs_filtered
 ```